Programming Exercises for Chapter 3

 Write three programs to answer these questions.
 Each of your programs should simulate choosing people at random and checking their birthdays.
 (In each case, ignore the possibility of leap years.)

-Assume that the size of the drawing area is 400-by-400 pixels.
+The checkerboard should be 400-by-400 pixels.
+You can change the size of the drawing area in SimpleGraphicsStarter.java by modifying the first two lines of the start() subroutine to set width and height to 400 instead of 800 and 600.
 A checkerboard contains 8 rows and 8 columns of squares.
-If the size of the drawing area is 400, that means that each square can be 50-by-50 pixels.
+If the size of the drawing area is 400, that means that each square should be 50-by-50 pixels.
 The squares are red and black (or whatever other colors you choose).
 Here is a tricky way to determine whether a given square should be red or black: The rows and columns can be thought of as numbered from 0 to 7.
 If the row number of the square and the column number of the square are either both even or both odd, then the square is red.
 Otherwise, it is black.
 Note that a square is just a rectangle in which the height is equal to the width, so you can use the subroutine g.fillRect() to draw the squares.
 Here is a reduced-size image of the checkerboard that you want to draw:

 Often, some element of an animation repeats over and over, every so many frames.
 Sometimes, the repetition is "cyclic," meaning that at the end it jumps back to the start.
 Sometimes the repetition is "oscillating," like a back-and-forth motion where the second half is the same as the first half played in reverse.

 Write an animation that demonstrates both cyclic and oscillating motions at various speeds.
 For cyclic motion, you can use a square that moves across the drawing area, then jumps back to the start, and then repeats the same motion over and over.
 For oscillating motion, you can do something similar, but the square should move back and forth between the two edges of the drawing area; that is, it moves left-to-right during the first half of the animation and then backwards from right-to-left during the second half.
-To write the program, you can start with a copy of the sample program SimpleAnimationStarter.java, as in the previous exercise.
+To write the program, you can start with a copy of the sample program SimpleAnimationStarter.java.